RahulNagesh/Covid19-Detection/README.md

 # Covid19-Detection
-A novel multimodel framework for early detection of covid-19 patients using cough samples, Chest X-ray and fatigue analysis
+A novel multimodal learning framework is proposed for early diagnosis of COVID-19 patient using hybrid deep fusion learning models.
+The proposed framework early classification of patient based on collected samples of chest X-ray images, cough(sound) and fatigue detection of infected people.